Midburn/spark/.codeship/README.md

 # Codeship CI support

+**warning** Codeship is not used as part of the regular test / build / deploy process, we use Travis for that

 **warning** The free plan on Codeship is limited to 100 builds per month (along with other less important limitations)

 ## Using Codeship CI to run tests from your fork: